mbodiai/embodied-agents/README.md

 ### Controls

 The [controls](src/mbodied_agents/types/controls.py) module defines various motions to control a robot as Pydantic models.
+They are also subclassed from ``Sample``, thus possessing all the capability of ``Sample`` as mentioned above.
 These controls cover a range of actions, from simple joint movements to complex poses and full robot control.

 ### Hardware Interface